ualberta-smr/merganser/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
  [![Build Status](https://travis-ci.com/ualberta-smr/merganser.svg?token=hjqcPpPsw5pg2YPrs9sB&branch=master)](https://travis-ci.com/ualberta-smr/Merge-Excavator)

-This repository provides a toolchain for gathering and analyzing merge scenarios found in git repositories.
-It supports extracting various features of the merge scenario as well as executing the merge using different merge tools.
+This repository provides a toolchain for gathering and analyzing merge scenarios found in git repositories and store them in a normalized MySQL database It supports extracting various features of the merge scenario as well as executing the merge using different merge tools.
 It also supports compiling and testing the resulting resolutions.
 Currently, only _Maven_ is supported.

-The tool chain has been tested with Ubuntu 18.04.
+_The tool chain has been tested with Ubuntu 18.04._

 # Setup
 1. Clone this repository: